Patel-Niral/Anime-World/README.md

 Its is just a site to watch Anime

 ## 1 Infomartion on site
-$ For now it is just single page website so it contain limited number of Anime Shows.
+$nn For now it is just single page website so it contain limited number of Anime Shows.

 <br>